-In a separate article, we provide an overview of what plugins are about and how you can use these to easily add new features to your website with no technical skills required.
+In a previous post, we explain what plugins are and how you can use these to easily enhance your blog’s capabilities.

 You can read this article here:

-In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to upgrade and uninstall plugins from your site, and practical tips to help you better manage your plugins.
+In this step-by-step tutorial you will learn the importance of keeping your WordPress plugins up-to-date, how to easily update and remove your WordPress plugins, and practical plugin management tools if you manage multiple WordPress sites or blogs.

 How To Update And Delete WordPress Plugins